shawngmc/division42llc-dotnet-webca/README.md

 # division42llc/dotnet-webca
-Docker Image: microsoft/aspnetcore-build:latest image with a custom CA web application hosted on port 80.
+Docker Image: microsoft/aspnetcore-build:latest image with a custom CA web application hosted on port 8080, running as a non-privileged user.
 This is a web application which hosts a self-signed Certificate Authority.
 You can create/re-create the CA, and issue/delete leaf certificates at-will.